zipnn/zipnn/README.md

 ## Change Log

+##### v0.5.0

+* Add multithreading support for both compression and decompression, with the default set to the number of logical CPU threads.
 ##### v0.4.0

 * Update the Hugging Face plugin to support loading compressed files and add an option to save them uncompressed.